Seqi/skyranger-site/template/info.md

 Before each value in the 'Name/Type/Value', a random 32 bit unsigned integer appears.
 This value relates to the number of bytes the property takes up.
 For example, an IntProperty, a 32 bit unsigned integer always, takes 4 bytes.
-A length prefixed string takes up the string length (1 byte per character), plus 4 for the length prefix (a 32 bit unsigned integer).
-NameProperty has the value 8 as it is the same as string, but is followed by a 4 byte zero pad.
+A length prefixed string takes up the string length (1 byte per character), plus 1 for the null terminator, plus 4 for the length prefix (a 32 bit unsigned integer).
+NameProperty has the value 9 as it is the same as string, but is followed by a 4 byte zero pad.

 ### ArrayProperty
 >4

 ### StrProperty
->[String Length] + 4
+>[String Length] + 5

 ### IntProperty
 >4